s6ruby/universum/WHITEPAPER.md

 Insane / lunatic proof-of-work mining difficulty.
 Centralized mining pools.
  And on and on.
 New currencies will take over.
 Thanks to bitcoin for showing what's possible.
 The bitcoin show is over.
-Old gold bugs HODLing old "fossilized" tech.
+Old gold bugs HODLing old "fossilized" tech waiting for a get-rich / too the moon miracle.